 The Company is exposed to currency risk on its United States dollar and Mexican peso cash and accounts payable and accrued liabilities, in addition to certain of its operating costs.
-For the period ended September 30, 2023 and the year ended December 31, 2022, changes in the exchange rate between the aforementioned currencies and the Canadian dollar would not have impacted the Company's net loss by a material amount, as the balance of funds held, receivable, or owing in these currencies was not material.
+For the years ended December 31, 2023 and 2022, changes in the exchange rate between the aforementioned currencies and the Canadian dollar would not have impacted the Company's net loss by a material amount, as the balance of funds held, receivable, or owing in these currencies was not material.
 The Company does not hedge its currency risk, as the currency risk is considered minimal.